pranav-04/SmartBricks/README.md

 ## Remaining Work

-1) Google maps API link is remaining
-2) Statistic Page - Frontend and backend
+1) Statistic Page - Frontend and backend
-3) Advanced filter/ search bar
-4) Other tools Price estimator etc.., if time permits.
+2) Other tools Price estimator etc.., if time permits.